Line-Sweep Terrain Lighting

 From here, it’s only a small step farther to compute self-shadowing.
 At each point during the sweep, we compare the horizon angle to the sun angle.
 If the sun is below the horizon, the terrain is shadowed.

 A particularly nice feature of this algorithm is that we can compute horizon visbility and lighting in the same pass.
-Neglecting the depth of the stack which generally remains quite small, the algorithm is O(n) in the resolution of terrain data, requiring that we read each terrain value only once.
+Neglecting the depth of the stack which generally remains quite small, the algorithm is O(n) in terrain data resolution, requiring that we read each terrain value only once.
 I can’t immediately see that we could do significantly better.

-A little more work is necessary before we can apply this to terrain tiles though.
+A little more work is necessary before we can apply this to terrain tiles.
 The algorithm so far presumes that we’re sweeping along a well-defined grid direction.
 We’d like to be able to compute shadowing in arbitrary directions.

 The solution is simple but requires some finesse.
 The diagram below illustrates grid traversal in arbitrary directions.
 We start our first sweep in the upper left corner, seeding subsequent sweeps with remaining pixels along the left edge.
 For each sweep, we step rightward exactly one pixel and upward by a fractional amount.
 Once we’ve exhausted all sweeps starting along the left edge, we step rightward along the bottom edge with a given stride, performing identically the same sweeps from the new seed points.